 Pharmacological properties

 Omeprazole enters the parietal cells of the gastric mucosa, where it accumulates and is activated at acidic pH values.
-Sulfenamide (active metabolite) inhibits the H + -K + -ATPase of the proton pump (secretory membrane of parietal cells), stops the release of hydrogen ions into the stomach cavity and blocks the main stage of hydrochloric acid formation.
+Sulfenamide (active metabolite) inhibits the H+-K+-ATPase of the proton pump (secretory membrane of parietal cells), stops the release of hydrogen ions into the gastric cavity and blocks the main stage of the formation of hydrochloric acid.
 Omeprazole dose-dependently reduces the content of stimulated and basal secretion, the release of pepsin and the total volume of gastric secretion.
 Omeprazole effectively inhibits both daytime and nighttime production of hydrochloric acid.
-With a single dose of 20 mg of omeprazole, suppression of gastric secretion occurs during the first hour and becomes maximum after 2 hours.
+With a single dose of 20 mg of omeprazole, suppression of gastric secretion occurs within the first hour and becomes maximum after 2 hours.
 The effect of omeprazole lasts about a day.
-Within 3-5 days after the end of treatment, the ability of parietal cells to form hydrochloric acid again is restored.
+Within 3–5 days after the end of treatment, the ability of parietal cells to again form hydrochloric acid is restored.

 Omeprazole has a bactericidal effect on Helicobacter pylori.
 The MIC of omeprazole is 25–50 mg/l.
-With a daily intake of 20 mg of omeprazole, the average frequency of healing of a duodenal ulcer in the first 2 weeks of treatment is 68%, after 4 weeks of treatment - 93%.
-After 4 weeks of daily intake of 20 mg of omeprazole, complete healing of gastric ulcers is observed in 77% of patients, after 8 weeks of therapy - in 96%.
+When taking 20 mg of omeprazole daily, the average healing rate of duodenal ulcers in the first 2 weeks of treatment is 68%, after 4 weeks of treatment - 93%.
+After 4 weeks of daily intake of 20 mg of omeprazole, complete healing of the gastric ulcer is observed in 77% of patients, after 8 weeks of therapy - in 96%.
 After omeprazole therapy, the recurrence rate of peptic ulcers is 41%.
-Antihelicobacter combinations, which include omeprazole, provide more than 85% of cases of eradication of H. pylori.
+Anti-Helicobacter combinations, which include omeprazole, provide eradication of H. pylori in more than 85% of cases.

-With peptic ulcer in the acute stage (2 times a day, 20 mg) increases the frequency of eradication of Helicobacter pylori infection by 20%.
+For peptic ulcers in the acute stage (2 times a day, 20 mg) increases the frequency of eradication of Helicobacter infection by 20%.
 Therapy of peptic ulcers, which are complicated by gastrointestinal bleeding, is accompanied by a significant reduction in the intensity and duration of bleeding.
-Therefore, the frequency of blood transfusions, additional endoscopic manipulations and surgical interventions decreases.
-Normalization of acid exposure in the esophagus and maintenance of intragastric pH>4.0 during the day with a decrease in the damaging properties of the contents of the stomach in reflux ulcerative esophagitis helps to alleviate symptoms and complete healing of esophageal injuries.
+Therefore, the frequency of blood transfusions, additional endoscopic manipulations and surgical interventions is reduced.
+Normalization of acid exposure in the esophagus and maintaining intragastric pH>4.0 during the day with a decrease in the damaging properties of gastric contents in reflux ulcerative esophagitis helps to alleviate symptoms and complete healing of esophageal injuries.

-Omeprazole is highly effective in the treatment of complicated and severe forms of ulcerative and erosive esophagitis, which is resistant to treatment with H2-histamine receptor blockers.
-Long-term maintenance treatment prevents relapse of reflux esophagitis and reduces the possibility of complications.
-Omeprazole in 85% of patients with gastroesophageal reflux disease provides remission within 1 year.
-Omeprazole has been shown to be effective in portal hypertension, chronic pancreatitis (pain relief), for the prevention of erosive and ulcerative lesions of the gastric and esophageal mucosa and associated bleeding in patients with stage 2-3 esophageal varices and aspiration pneumonia in surgical patients.
-In the first 1-2 weeks of therapy, there is an increase in the content of gastrin in the blood serum (it normalizes after discontinuation of the drug).
+Omeprazole is highly effective in the treatment of complicated and severe forms of ulcerative and erosive esophagitis, which is resistant to treatment with H2-blockers of histamine receptors.
+Long-term maintenance treatment prevents relapses of reflux esophagitis and reduces the possibility of complications.
+Omeprazole provides remission within 1 year in 85% of patients with gastroesophageal reflux disease.
+The effectiveness of omeprazole has been shown for portal hypertension, chronic pancreatitis (pain relief), for the prevention of erosive and ulcerative lesions of the mucous membrane of the stomach and esophagus and associated bleeding in patients with esophageal varicose veins of stages 2–3 and aspiration pneumonia in surgical patients.
+In the first 1–2 weeks of therapy, the gastrin content in the blood serum increases (after discontinuation of the drug it returns to normal).
 At a dose of 40 mg daily, it reduces the motor-evacuation capacity of the stomach.
-With a 10-day course of therapy, it changes the content of gastrin, motilin and cholecystokinin in the blood serum.
-The study of biopsies did not reveal an increase in the number of ECL cells.
+With a 10-day course of therapy, the content of gastrin, motilin and cholecystokinin in the blood serum changes.
+Biopsy examination did not reveal an increase in the number of ECL cells.

-Omeprazole is almost completely and rapidly absorbed in the gastrointestinal tract, its bioavailability is no more than 65% (due to the effects of the "first pass" through the liver).
-The maximum concentration of omeprazole is reached after 3-4 hours.
-With repeated administration, the absorption of omeprazole increases (the maximum concentration and bioavailability increase) and the antisecretory effects increase.
-The distribution of omeprazole is 0.2-0.5 l / kg.
-Omeprazole is 95% bound to plasma proteins (acid alpha1-glycoprotein and albumin).
+Omeprazole is almost completely and quickly absorbed from the gastrointestinal tract, its bioavailability is no more than 65% (due to the effects of “first pass” through the liver).
+The maximum concentration of omeprazole is reached after 3–4 hours.
+With repeated doses, the absorption of omeprazole increases (the maximum concentration and bioavailability increases) and the antisecretory effects increase.
+The distribution of omeprazole is 0.2–0.5 l/kg.
+Omeprazole binds 95% to plasma proteins (acid alpha1-glycoprotein and albumin).
 In the liver, omeprazole undergoes biotransformation with the formation of at least 6 inactive metabolites (sulfonic and sulfide derivatives, hydroxyomeprazole and others).
-The half-life of omeprazole in the normal functional state of the liver is 0.5-1 hour, in chronic liver diseases is 3 hours.
-It is excreted mainly in the form of metabolites by the kidneys 72-80% and the intestines 18-23%.
-In elderly patients, there may be some increase in bioavailability and a decrease in the rate of excretion of omeprazole.
+The half-life of omeprazole in normal liver function is 0.5–1 hour, and in chronic liver diseases it is 3 hours.
+Excreted mainly in the form of metabolites by the kidneys 72–80% and intestines 18–23%.
+In elderly patients, there may be a slight increase in bioavailability and a decrease in the rate of elimination of omeprazole.

 Indications

-Exacerbation of peptic ulcer of the duodenum and stomach; reflux esophagitis (including both ulcerative and erosive); gastroesophageal reflux disease (including refractory to treatment with H2 antihistamines); pathological hypersecretory conditions (systemic mastocytosis, polyendocrine adenomatosis, Zollinger-Ellison syndrome, stress ulcer, including prevention); NSAID-gastroenteropathy; peptic ulcer of the gastrointestinal tract, which is caused by Helicobacter pylori; non-ulcer dyspepsia; ulcerative and erosive lesions of the duodenum and stomach in HIV-infected patients.
+Exacerbation of peptic ulcer of the duodenum and stomach; reflux esophagitis (including both ulcerative and erosive); gastroesophageal reflux disease (including those refractory to treatment with H2-antihistamines); pathological hypersecretory conditions (systemic mastocytosis, polyendocrine adenomatosis, Zollinger-Ellison syndrome, stress ulcer, including prevention); NSAID gastroenteropathy; peptic ulcer of the gastrointestinal tract, which is caused by Helicobacter pylori; non-ulcer dyspepsia; ulcerative and erosive lesions of the duodenum and stomach in HIV-infected patients.

 Omeprazole is taken orally, intravenously.
-Inside, before meals in the morning, without crushing, chewing or damaging the capsule, drinking a small amount of liquid (reception with food is possible).
-Peptic ulcer, esophageal reflux - 1 time per day 20 mg, reflux esophagitis - 1 time per day 20-40 mg.
-Duration of therapy: gastric ulcer and esophageal reflux - 4-8 weeks, reflux esophagitis - 4 weeks, duodenal ulcer - 2-4 weeks.
-For the prevention of relapse of reflux esophagitis and duodenal ulcers, a long-term dose of 10 mg is possible.
-If it is impossible to prescribe omeprazole orally and / or severe peptic ulcer - intravenously 1 time per day at a dose of 40 mg for 20-30 minutes.
+Orally, before meals in the morning, without crushing, chewing or damaging the capsule, with a small amount of liquid (take with food is possible).
+Peptic ulcer, esophageal reflux - 1 time per day 20 mg, reflux esophagitis - 1 time per day 20–40 mg.
+Duration of therapy: stomach ulcer and esophageal reflux - 4–8 weeks, reflux esophagitis - 4 weeks, duodenal ulcer - 2–4 weeks.
+To prevent relapses of reflux esophagitis and duodenal ulcers, long-term administration at a dose of 10 mg is possible.
+If it is impossible to prescribe omeprazole orally and/or severe peptic ulcer disease, intravenously once a day at a dose of 40 mg for 20–30 minutes.
 The solution for intravenous administration is prepared ex tempore by dissolving 40 mg of the substance for intravenous infusion in 100 ml of a 5% dextrose solution or saline solution.
-Perhaps the introduction in an encapsulated form intragastrically through a tube to patients in critical condition.
+It is possible to administer it in encapsulated form intragastrically through a tube to patients in critical condition.

-Zollinger-Ellison syndrome: the dose is set individually, according to the results of determining the level of gastric secretion (should not be higher than 10 mmol HCl / h or 5 mmol HCl / h after resection), the initial dose is 20-60 mg / day, if necessary, increase the dose to 120 mg/day in 3 doses (daily doses greater than 80 mg should be given in divided doses) for 2-8 weeks (long-term use up to 5 years is possible).
-Peptic ulcer caused by Helicobacter pylori in combinations: omeprazole 20 mg, clarithromycin 250-500 mg, metronidazole 400 mg or omeprazole 20 mg, clarithromycin 250-500 mg, amoxicillin 1 g 2 times a day for 1 week.
-Gastroenteropathy associated with the use of non-steroidal anti-inflammatory drugs - 20 mg once a day for 4-8 weeks.
+Zollinger-Ellison syndrome: the dose is set individually, based on the results of determining the level of gastric secretion (should not be higher than 10 mmol HCl/h or 5 mmol HCl/h after resection), the initial dose is 20–60 mg/day, if necessary, increase the dose to 120 mg/day in 3 divided doses (a daily dose of more than 80 mg must be administered in divided doses) for 2–8 weeks (long-term use up to 5 years is possible).
+Peptic ulcer caused by Helicobacter pylori, in combinations: omeprazole 20 mg, clarithromycin 250–500 mg, metronidazole 400 mg or omeprazole 20 mg, clarithromycin 250–500 mg, amoxicillin 1 g 2 times a day for 1 week.
+Gastroenteropathy associated with taking nonsteroidal anti-inflammatory drugs - 20 mg once a day for 4–8 weeks.
 Ulcerative and erosive lesions of the duodenum and stomach in HIV-infected patients - 20 mg once a day for 4 weeks.

-The prepared infusion solution must be used no later than 6 hours (when dissolved in dextrose) or 12 hours (when dissolved in saline).
+The prepared infusion solution must be used no later than 6 hours (when dissolved in dextrose) or 12 hours (when dissolved in saline solution).

-Before starting therapy with omeprazole, it is necessary to exclude the presence of a malignant neoplasm in the gastrointestinal tract, especially with a stomach ulcer.
-In severe liver failure, omeprazole therapy is possible only under the close supervision of a physician (in this case, the dose should not exceed 20 mg / day).
-For patients from Asia, the need for dose adjustment is likely, especially with prolonged anti-relapse therapy.
-When sharing omeprazole with warfarin, it is recommended to regularly determine the prothrombin time or monitor the content of warfarin in the blood serum with further dose adjustment.
-It should be borne in mind that the following groups of patients need continuous anti-relapse treatment with omeprazole: with frequent and severe symptoms and/or endoscopically proven stage 3-4 gastroesophageal reflux disease, in the presence of complications (Barrett's esophagus, ulcer or stricture), prolonged use of drugs that contribute to development of gastroesophageal reflux disease; long duration of symptoms before the start of therapy, persistence of symptoms after healing, very low basal pressure in the lower esophageal sphincter.
-With stage 2 esophagitis, maintenance treatment is recommended after two relapses.
-The effectiveness of permanent treatment in gastroesophageal reflux disease increases the joint therapy with prokinetic drugs.
+Before starting therapy with omeprazole, it is necessary to exclude the presence of a malignant neoplasm in the gastrointestinal tract, especially with a gastric ulcer.
+In case of severe liver failure, therapy with omeprazole is possible only under the close supervision of a physician (the dose should not exceed 20 mg/day).
+For Asian patients, dosage adjustments may be necessary, especially during long-term anti-relapse therapy.
+When using omeprazole with warfarin, it is recommended to regularly determine the prothrombin time or monitor the level of warfarin in the blood serum with further dose adjustment.
+It is necessary to take into account that the following groups of patients require continuous anti-relapse treatment with omeprazole: with frequent and severe symptoms and/or endoscopically proven stages 3–4 of gastroesophageal reflux disease, in the presence of complications (Barrett’s esophagus, ulcer or stricture), prolonged use of drugs that contribute to development of gastroesophageal reflux disease; long duration of symptoms before the start of therapy, persistence of symptoms after healing, very low basal pressure in the area of the lower esophageal sphincter.
+For stage 2 esophagitis, maintenance treatment is recommended after two relapses.
+The effectiveness of permanent treatment for gastroesophageal reflux disease is increased by joint therapy with prokinetic drugs.
 When conducting maintenance treatment in patients with gastroesophageal reflux disease associated with H. pylori, eradication of the pathogen is recommended to prevent mucosal atrophy.

 Contraindications for use